afsafzal/atm-controller-challenge/README.md

 ```
 $ pytest test
 ```
-You can also check for the formating of the source code:
+You can also check for the formatting of the source code:
 ```
 $ flake8 atm
 ```